Celestin-17/IMSystem/README.md

 • Password Recovery  (new password is generated and sent to the accoount's email address)

 • Dedicated pages for creating, managing, and updating products, sales, employees, suppliers, and product categories

+• Separated Dashboards (employees have limited access, they can only record sales, use the search feature and manage their account's settings)

+• Create/Update Switch (whenever you select an item, you are going to execute update operations on it, to switch you must click on the 'reset' button)

 • Automated Invoices that are created in the 'Invoices' folder with the customer's name upon recording a sale